After going through the design guidelines I feel like these are the principles in one way or another that the city is trying to achieve and follow:

 PRINCIPLES OF URBANISM

-The principles of urbanism can be applied increasingly to projects at the full range of scales from a single building to an entire community.
+The principles of urbanism can be applied increasingly to projects at the

 1. Walkability

--Pedestrian friendly street design (buildings close to street; porches, windows & doors; tree-lined streets; on street parking; hidden parking lots; garages in rear lane; narrow, slow speed streets)
+-Most things within a 10-minute walk of home and work -Pedestrian friendly street design (buildings close to street; porches, windows & doors; tree-lined streets; on street parking; hidden parking lots; garages in rear lane; narrow, slow speed streets) -Pedestrian streets free of cars in special cases |

 2. Connectivity

--High quality pedestrian network and public realm makes walking pleasurable
+-Interconnected street grid network disperses traffic & eases walking -A hierarchy of narrow streets, boulevards, and alleys -High quality pedestrian network and public realm makes walking pleasurable |

 3. Mixed-Use & Diversity

 -A mix of shops, offices, apartments, and homes on site.
-Mixed-use within neighborhoods, within blocks, and within buildings
+Mixed-use within neighborhoods, within blocks, and within buildings -Diversity of people - of ages, income levels, cultures, and races |

 4. Mixed Housing

-A range of types, sizes and prices in closer proximity
+A range of types, sizes and prices in closer proximity |

 5. Quality Architecture & Urban Design

 Emphasis on beauty, aesthetics, human comfort, and creating a sense of place; Special placement of civic uses and sites within community.
-Human scale architecture & beautiful surroundings nourish the human spirit
+Human scale architecture & beautiful surroundings nourish the human spirit |

-6. Traditional Neighborhood Structure
+6. Traditional Neighborhood

--Transect planning: Highest densities at town center; progressively less dense towards the edge.
+-Discernable center and edge -Public space at center -Importance of quality public realm; public open space designed as civic art -Contains a range of uses and densities within 10-minute walk -Transect planning: Highest densities at town center; progressively less dense towards the edge.
 The transect is an analytical system that conceptualizes mutually reinforcing elements, creating a series of specific natural habitats and/or urban lifestyle settings.
 The Transect integrates environmental methodology for habitat assessment with zoning methodology for community design.
-The professional boundary between the natural and man-made disappears, enabling environmentalists to assess the
+The professional boundary between the natural and man-made disappears, enabling environmentalists to assess the design of the human habitat and the urbanists to support the viability of nature.
+This urban-to-rural transect hierarchy has appropriate building and street types for each area along the continuum. |

 7. Increased Density

--More buildings, residences, shops, and services closer together for ease of walking, to enable a more efficient use of services and resources, and to create a more convenient, enjoyable place to live.
+-More buildings, residences, shops, and services closer together for ease of walking, to enable a more efficient use of services and resources, and to create a more convenient, enjoyable place to live. -New Urbanism design principles are applied at the full range of densities from small towns, to large cities |

 8. Green Transportation

--Pedestrian-friendly design that encourages a greater use of bicycles, rollerblades, scooters, and walking as daily transportation
+-A network of high-quality trains connecting cities, towns, and neighborhoods together -Pedestrian-friendly design that encourages a greater use of bicycles, rollerblades, scooters, and walking as daily transportation |

 9. Sustainability

-Taken together these add up to a high quality of life well worth living, and create places that enrich, uplift, and inspire the human spirit
+add up to a high quality of life well worth living, and create places that

 We stand for the restoration of existing urban centers and towns within coherent metropolitan regions, the reconfiguration of sprawling suburbs into communities of real neighborhoods and diverse districts, the conservation of natural environments, and the preservation of our built legacy.